Meuse → Mosel → Rhine - The Netherlands

 It might be cheaper to refuel in Belgium!

-On this this stretch of the Zuid-Willemsvaart from Nederweert to Weert, you will pass some objects:
+On this stretch of the Zuid-Willemsvaart from Nederweert to Weert, you will pass some objects:

 Staying at Weert?